Berkanktk/CyberSecurity/README.md

 **Notes**
 - 127.0.0.0 is missing from the IP classes (16 million addresses) because they are loopback addresses on your local device.
 Normally used for network testing
 - Class C gives us the the most networks and smaller hosts per network.
-- Nowadays we mainly do classles networks to take advantage of the IP addresses we need to use.

 ## Subnetting
 ### Subnet mask